 My name is Emily Ouellette and I am the voice director for grades 4-12 at the American Overseas School of Rome (AOSR) in Italy.
 I also serve as the general music teacher for upper elementary, as well as the drama teacher for middle school.
-My previous position was teaching lower elementary general music for five years in Michigan, USA.
-While employed in Italy, I have served as the co-director of the middle and high school drama plays.
+My previous position was teaching lower elementary general music in Michigan, USA.
+While working at AOSR, I have served as the co-director of elementary, middle, and high school drama plays.
 I also enjoy being a part of our school's "Sunshine Club," a group that serves teachers and staff to provide community and positive support, during both celebration and sorrow.

-Part of the addressing the needs of all students is finding a language in which they understand, even if it is nonverbal.
+Part of the addressing the needs of all students is finding all effective methods of communication, from visual, to nonverbal.
 During coursework, I participated in a music cultural exchange program where I traveled to Shanghai, Xi'an, and Beijing, China.
-During this exchange we had the opportunity to collaborate with Chinese ensembles from universities and affiliated high schools.
-While I prepared for my visit by learning as much Mandarin as I could, I frequently came across situations where a language barrier made communication difficult.
-What first seemed like an obstacle, however, turned into a learning opportunity.
-Over the course of the trip, we found more effective ways to communicate, including modeling, singing, and non-verbal methods of communication.
+During this exchange we had the opportunity to collaborate with Chinese ensembles from universities and affiliated high schools, with rehearsals and presentations led by both American and Chinese professors. school's professors.
+Over the course of the trip, we found more effective ways to communicate, especially when a language barrier made verbal language too difficult.
+These methods include modeling, non-verbal, and singing, and have now become a staple.
 I also gained a new perspective of students who are in a classroom where their primary language is not spoken.

 No matter what is in your lesson plan, however, nothing can be accomplished without making the curriculum relatable to the student.
 Learning student interests can be a great tool and provide a safe place for students to express ideas and create music.
 Although no two classrooms are the same, I have discovered something that connects all students...
 They love to play!
 I always work to make music instruction playful and naturally engaging for all students.